edubruell/tidyllm/README.md

 ## Requirements

-You need to setup your API keys for use in R for each API you want to use.
+You either need a local version of [ollama](https://ollama.com/) with some models set up or you need to setup your API keys for use in R for each API you want to use.

 1. For Anthropic you can create an API key in your [Anthropic account settings page](https://console.anthropic.com/settings/keys) and set it with